dcanonmolina/MessageTester/README.md

 ## Test and Deploy
 To run on local, you will need to build the project

+- `npm install`: To install the project references
 - `npm run build`: To compile the react files
 - `npm start`: To start the project on local